aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/compress-files-individual-passwords/_index.md

 ## Step 1: Set the Resource Directory Path

-Define the path to the resource directory where your files are located.
+Define the path to the resource directory where your source files are located.

 ```csharp
 string dataDir = "Your Document Directory";